How COVID-19 Has Effected Customer Service

 • Look, but don’t touch – When you are scanning the aisles for your choices, don’t touch every package in sight.
 Handle only the items you plan to buy.

-• Keep family members to a minimum – Limit the number of people you take along with you to the store, if possible.
-Don’t let kids roam around the store unsupervised either.
+• Keep family members to a minimum.
+If possible, Limit the number of people you take along with you to the store.
+Don’t let kids roam around the store unsupervised, either.

-• Always thank your cashier – It may seem like a given, but when you are frustrated it’s easy to forget this simple expression of appreciation.
-Grocery store staff are under intense pressure right now, so try to make their day a little less stressful.
+• Always thank your cashier – It may seem like a gift, but when you are frustrated, it’s easy to forget this simple expression of appreciation.
+Grocery store staff are under intense pressure, so try to make their day less stressful.

 Be Patient With Hospitality Staff

-There are many other hospitality workers who put their health at risk to serve you.
-Hotels in particular were hit hard by COVID-19.
+Many other hospitality workers put their health at risk to serve you.
+Hotels, in particular, were hit hard by COVID-19.
 Restaurant workers and gas station attendants can be exposed to diseases every day.
-It’s important to be kind to all those who work with the public.
+Being kind to everyone who works with the public is important.

 Taking a trip during this time is stressful.
-That said, there have been many positive hospitality stories during COVID-19. to inspire us during this time.
+That said, there have been many positive hospitality stories during COVID-19 to inspire us.
 Airline and hotel staff are especially vulnerable, so remember to wear your mask and wash your hands frequently.

-Outdoor activities are a lot more popular.
-If you plan to take a boat trip, yacht crew etiquette is important to follow.
+Outdoor activities are becoming more popular.
+If you plan to take a boat trip, yacht crew etiquette is essential.
 Respect the staff’s privacy and don’t enter their quarters.
-They are there to serve you, but they also deserve their own space.
+They are there to serve you but deserve their own space.

 Respect Health Care Workers

 Doctors and nurses are at the front line every day in the fight against all kinds of diseases.
 Now, more than ever, they deserve our respect.
-These professionals aren’t the only health care workers who are risking their own health to keep you safe.
+These professionals aren’t the only healthcare workers risking their health to keep you safe.

-Health care support workers, including medical assistants, orderlies, pharmacy aides and phlebotomists, work closely with patients all day long.
-Health care service workers, such as housekeepers, food preparation workers and janitors, are exposed to diseases as well.
+Health care support workers, including medical assistants, orderlies, pharmacy aides, and phlebotomists, work closely with patients all day long.
+Health care service workers, such as housekeepers, food preparation workers, and janitors, are also exposed to diseases.

 Direct care workers are also impacted.
 Those who serve as home health workers and personal care aides are in close contact with people daily.
 Following these tips will help make their day a little less stressful.